coopyey/ttrpg-campaign-site/content/Archive/DM Blast to the Past/Session Notes/Session 015.md

 We begin walking and Silver walks into a catacomb with some corridors and sees a spot that is flooded.
 Before she can react, an enormous four-legged reptile creature that's grey-green emerges from the water.
 It starts coming at us.
 She pulls her dagger and asks if he's V!kgri and he corrects her pronunciation, saying that nobody pronounces the ! correctly.
 He stands up like an ape and asks what we want.

 Zimri says that we were told he can help us get to the Netherworld, and he asks what we need to go there for.
-Silver says it's a long story, and V!kgri says he has time. [[Nymnar]] speaks up and says that we are looking for someone.
+Silver says it's a long story, and V!kgri says he has time. [[content/Archive/DM Blast to the Past/Player Characters/Nymnar]] speaks up and says that we are looking for someone.
 V!kgri calls it vague, and then Silver gives the cliffsnotes edition: we are sent by a friend to rescue another friend who got kidnapped into the Nether.
 Silver hesitates and eventually name drops [[Soldos]], and it's clear that's a good thing with V!kgri.

-V!kgri comments that he wonders if this is enough to end a good brood, and [[Achille]] understands what he means.
+V!kgri comments that he wonders if this is enough to end a good brood, and [[content/Archive/DM Blast to the Past/Player Characters/Achille]] understands what he means.
 There's some back and forth about what constitutes as brooding and what constitutes as contemplation.
 He ultimately explains that he needs something in return and he asks to know more about us so that he has something to think about.

-[[Damaris]] explains that she's Soldos's adopted daughter.
+[[content/Archive/DM Blast to the Past/Player Characters/Damaris]] explains that she's Soldos's adopted daughter.

 He then comments that there's chaos that clings to us, not that he has much room to speak: he's a gormeel, the lawful variant of slaad.
 He comments that he was from Limbo and that he was something of an outlier, the kind where all of his kind wants to kill us.
 He's always being hunted down.